raghav-narayan/selenium/README.md

 - Add cross-browser compatibility tests.
 - Implement CI/CD pipelines for automated test execution.
 - Extend test coverage to include API interactions.

----

-Feel free to explore, use, and enhance this project.
-Contributions are welcome!

----

-Let me know if you'd like further customization!